brianfeister/pandoc-ebook-template/source/a-star-once-fallen.md

 ## Calculate Defenses and Hit Points

-You have three defenses - fortitude, evasion, and resolve - which will protect you from different types of attacks.
+You have three defenses - toughness, evasion, and resolve - which will protect you from different types of attacks.
 Calculate your defenses using the formulas below and record them on your character sheet.